FrogdreamStudios/displays/README.md

 ## Available platforms

-- Client: Fabric 1.21.x
+- Client: Fabric, NeoForge 1.21.x
 - Server: Spigot, Paper, Folia and other forks
-- In the future: NeoForge, Quilt support
+- In the future: Quilt support

 > [!NOTE]
 > For this mod to work, you need to install the client mod and the server plugin.
 Without this, Dream Displays will not